lino-framework/cg/docs/development.rst

     Application expert

-        The contact person between the :term:`project operator`, :term:`server maintainer` and :term:`application developer` of a given :term:`Lino application`.
+        The contact person between the :term:`project operator`, :term:`server administrator` and :term:`application developer` of a given :term:`Lino application`.

         Communicates the requirements of the :term:`site operator` to the developer.